Do you want to know how to fix spelling errors? Learn more in this article.

 Mark these down, learn the correct spelling, and watch for them when proofreading your work.
 These are just some of the common misspellings.
 Check out our comprehensive guide to common English language misspelled words for more.

 Don’t forget that US and UK spellings for some words are different.
 For example, “flavor” is the correct spelling in US English, but “flavour” is correct in UK English.
 Always check your publication’s style guide to ensure you use the correct English language spellings.
+You might also find our guide on how to fix sentence fragments useful.

 Step 2: Read Your Work Out Loud